Twitter for events: why most event accounts go dark between events (and how voice keeps them alive)

 Year-round cadence is the hard part.
 Curators are usually running the event, doing programming work, managing the team.
 Drafting 2 to 3 posts a week on top of that is exactly the work that gets dropped first when something else demands time.

-Auden, the brain inside VoiceMoat, trains on your full profile across nine signals of voice and drafts posts with a voice match score on every output.
-For an event curator, the workflow is: you bring the specific observation (the speaker decision, the format tradeoff, the industry move you have a view on), and Auden drafts the post in your voice.
+Auden, the brain inside VoiceMoat, trains on your full profile across 10 signals of voice and drafts posts with a voice match score on every output.
+For an event curator, the workflow is: you bring the specific observation (the speaker decision, the format tradeoff, the industry move you have a view on), and Auden drafts the post in your style.
 The 30-minute weekly drafting task becomes a 10-minute editing task.
 The year-round cadence stays intact even during the months when the event itself is consuming most of your time.

 What Auden doesn't change: the curator still has to be the voice.
-The tool drafts in your voice from your specific observations.
+The tool drafts in your style from your specific observations.
 If the observations get outsourced to a marketing team, the year-round audience can tell, and the trust starts to leak.

 Day-90 (or rather, off-season-90) diagnostic